Stealthm8/Tensorflow-Projects/classificationTesting/README.txt

 A simple script that uses tenserflow to create classifications between different images of numbers (0-9).
-The model is initially fed training data, and after training is complete, the trained model attempts to classify different images in the testing data and display testing metrics.
+The model is initially fed training data, and after the training is complete, the trained model attempts to classify different images in the testing data and display testing metrics.